 On his death in 1885, the collection featured nearly 11,000 objects.
 The appearance of the museum changed with Edmond Du Sommerard in charge.
 The chronological period covered by the collections was expanded, the presentation became clearer and more scientifically accurate, and a first catalog was published.

 His successors, Alfred Darcel and Edmond Saglio, continued and accentuated his work by extending the key theme of decorative arts, to which the museum had given rise, into the modern period.

 After the Second World War, the visitor circuit was entirely redesigned.
 While the ancient works were displayed in the frigidarium of the thermal baths, medieval objects were exhibited according to themes, inspired by Étienne Boileau’s Livre des métiers, written at the end of the reign of Saint Louis.
 In 1977, the creation of the Musée National de la Renaissance at the Château d’Écouen brought about the transfer of over 5,000 objects.
 The fortuitous discovery of the heads from the Gallery of the Kings in Notre-Dame, Paris, in 1977 led to the creation of a new gallery in which to display them.

 Since 2015, the Musée has undertaken an immense upgrade project.
 This includes the creation of a reception building, accessibility upgrades and a redesign of the visitor routes, which will be completed by 2022 and will bring the museum into the 21st century.
-From September 29, 2020 to early 2022, the entire museum will be closed for the final phase of this project.
+From September 29, 2020 to May 12, 2022, the entire museum will be closed for the final phase of this project.